AQLYSR/calculator-assembly/README.md

 ## Progress

-:white_check_mark: addition, subtraction, multiplication, division, AND, OR, XOR, NOT
+:white_check_mark: addition, subtraction, multiplication, division, AND, OR, XOR, NOT, trim binary output

+## Bugs

+- When doing logical operations, it successfully trims the output only at the first instance.
+The next instance of logical operation will also include some of unchanged numbers in the memory from the previous calculation.
-:x: trim binary output
+- The invalid binary output doesn't function properly.